shaoxuan0916/next-passkey-webauthn/docs/supabase-store-setup.md

-# Supabase + Redis Setup Guide
+# Supabase Store Setup Guide

-A complete guide for setting up passkey authentication using Supabase PostgreSQL for credential storage and Redis for challenge storage.
+A complete guide for setting up passkey authentication using Supabase PostgreSQL for both credential storage and challenge storage.

 ## Overview

 This setup provides a **passkey integration toolkit** for your existing application:

-- **Supabase**: Managed PostgreSQL database for storing passkey credentials
+- **Supabase**: Managed PostgreSQL database for storing passkey credentials AND challenges
-- **Redis**: Fast, in-memory challenge storage with automatic TTL
+- **Single Database**: All passkey data in one place for easier management
 - **Production Ready**: Scales across multiple nodes
 - **Type Safe**: Full TypeScript support